Tasneem-abujeyyab/Burp-Suite-Guide-and-related-TryHackMe-Writeups/README.md

 5. Proxy Settings: Accessible via the Proxy → Options tab, these settings let you fine-tune behavior.
 For example; By default, Burp doesn’t intercept server responses — but you can enable this selectively using custom rules.

    <img width="986" height="519" alt="image" src="https://github.com/user-attachments/assets/492df41f-a1e6-4a9e-a7b0-d430fd730ac2" />

+## 🔹 Repeater
+Burp Suite’s Repeater tool is designed for manual request manipulation.
+It allows you to resend HTTP/S requests with custom modifications and observe how the server responds — without needing to reload the page or interact with the browser.

+Why It Matters ?
+It gives you full control over request structure and content

+You can test how the server reacts to different inputs

+It’s essential for verifying vulnerabilities like injection, authentication bypass, and logic flaws

+📌 Key Capabilities
+1. Manual Request Editing: Repeater lets you modify headers, parameters, cookies, and body content with precision — ideal for crafting payloads or testing edge cases.

+2. Real-Time Response Analysis: Each request generates a response in a separate tab, allowing you to compare server behavior across different inputs.

+3. Multiple Tabs: You can open multiple Repeater tabs to test variations side-by-side — useful for tracking subtle differences in responses.

+4. No Automation Noise: Unlike Intruder, Repeater is fully manual, making it perfect for focused, deliberate testing without overwhelming the server.

+5. Send from Proxy: You can right-click any intercepted request in Proxy and send it directly to Repeater for deeper analysis — a common workflow in web app testing.